You are currently viewing 3a. How Anxiety Affects Breathing | What Happens Under Stress

 1. What Did You Notice About Your Breathing?

-Because there’s a more natural, more nourishing way to breathe — one that many of us have lost touch with over time.
-It’s important because this way of breathing supports our nervous system, encourages calm, and creates a sense of physical and emotional ease.
+Because there’s a more natural, more nourishing way to breathe, one that many of us have lost touch with over time.
+It’s important because this way of breathing supports our nervous system, encourages calm, and creates a sense of physical and emotional calm.
 And surprisingly, it doesn’t involve breathing only from the chest.

 So, when I was trying to figure this out, I found that lying down with one hand on my stomach helped a lot.
 It lets you feel the expansion and release more clearly, with the added bonus of giving you a moment to rest (not that I ever need an excuse!).